 - Click Apply on top left to execute, done.
 (All operations before clicking Apply only work in virtual mode.)

-There are some 3rd-part software that can convert MBR to GPT on Windows Server 2012, but few can ensure 100% system bootable.
-If you want to convert a MBR system disk to GPT, it is suggested to run MBR2GPT which is provided by Microsoft.
+If there's operating system on the MBR disk, it's a bit complicated, because all system files must keep intact and the OS must boot correctly after converting to GPT.
+There are some 3rd-party software that claim to be able to convert MBR disk to GPT with operating system in it, but few can ensure 100% system bootable.
+If you want to convert a system disk from MBR to GPT in Server 2012 (R2), it is suggested to run MBR2GPT.exe which is a command prompt tool and provided by Microsoft.

 Server 2012 mbr2gpt.exe command prompt

 MBR2GPT.exe is running from command prompt.
 On Windows Server 2019 and Windows 10 (1703 and later versions), you can convert MBR to GPT with this command in Windows.
 But to run mbr2gpt in Server 2012 (R2), you need bootable media with Windows Preinstallation Environment (Windows PE).

 To convert MBR to GPT Windows 2012 server with MBR2GPT command, your disk partition must meet the requirements below.
 Otherwise, the conversion can't be successful.
 But don't worry, before any change to the disk is made, MBR2GPT validates the layout and geometry of the selected disk, if any of these checks fails, the conversion will not proceed and an error message will be returned.
 Your disk partition won't be damaged.